Find and delete a document

 Optional.
 Controls which fields are included or excluded in the returned document.

-For more information, see Projection operations.
+For more information, see Projections for collections.

 Default: The default projection for the collection.
 Certain fields, like $vector and $vectorize, are excluded by default.
 Certain fields, like _id, are included by default.

-Use the findOneAndDelete command with these parameters:
+Use the findOneAndDelete command.

 Name Type Summary